 IAASB is now seeking views from auditors worldwide on their proposals.
 They welcome ICAEW member views on what they think works, as well as what could be improved upon with these proposals.

-Join us for this hybrid event on Friday 12 November 2021, hosted both in Chartered Accountants’ Hall and virtually, with Tom Seidenstein, IAASB Chair.
-Tom will discuss the proposals, their background and how they were developed.
-After his presentation Tom will be joined by a panel chaired by Alex Peal, Managing Partner, James Cowper Kreston, and including Catherine (Willshire) Hardinge, Partner, Price Bailey, Rachel Davis, Owner, Just Audit, and Mark Babington, Executive Director, FRC.
-They’ll debate the proposals, as well as answer your questions.
-They will also be joined by Kai Morten Hagen, Chair of the LCE Taskforce and IAASB Board Member.
+At this hybrid event held in Chartered Accountants’ Hall and virtually, Tom Seidenstein, IAASB Chair discussed the proposals, their background and how they were developed with a panel chaired by Alex Peal, Managing Partner, James Cowper Kreston, and including Catherine (Willshire) Hardinge, Partner, Price Bailey, Rachel Davis, Owner, Just Audit, Mark Babington, Executive Director, FRC and Kai Morten Hagen, Chair of the LCE Taskforce and IAASB Board Member.
 They debated the proposals and answered audience questions.
 Watch it now to learn more about the debate.

 Tom commenced his three-year appointment in July 2019.
 Tom’s career has spanned both the private sector and international standard-setting.
 Prior to joining the IAASB, he held senior strategic leadership positions at the Federal National Mortgage Association, commonly known as Fannie Mae and the IFRS Foundation.
 He has also served as a Trustee of the International Valuation Standards Council and on XBRL International’s Board of Advisors.